frontity/frontity/packages/file-settings/README.md

 ***

-## Frontity Open Source Community
+## Open Source Community

 ### Channels

 [![Community Forum Topics](https://img.shields.io/discourse/topics?color=blue&label=community%20forum&server=https%3A%2F%2Fcommunity.frontity.org%2F)](https://community.frontity.org/) [![Twitter: frontity](https://img.shields.io/twitter/follow/frontity.svg?style=social)](https://twitter.com/frontity) ![Frontity Github Stars](https://img.shields.io/github/stars/frontity/frontity?style=social)

-We have a number of different channels at your disposal where you can find out more information about the project, join in discussions about it, and also get involved:
+Frontity has a number of different channels at your disposal where you can find out more information about the project, join in discussions about it, and also get involved:

-- **📖  [Docs](https://docs.frontity.org/):** our primary documentation resource - this is the place to learn how to build amazing sites with Frontity.
+- **📖  [Docs](https://docs.frontity.org/):** Frontity's primary documentation resource - this is the place to learn how to build amazing sites with Frontity.
-* **👨‍👩‍👧‍👦  [Community forum](https://community.frontity.org/):** join our forum and ask questions, share your knowledge, give us feedback and tell us how we're doing, and meet other cool Frontity people.
-We'd also love to know about what you're building with Frontity, so please do swing by the [forum](https://community.frontity.org/) and tell us about your projects.
+* **👨‍👩‍👧‍👦  [Community forum](https://community.frontity.org/):** join Frontity's forum and ask questions, share your knowledge, give feedback and meet other cool Frontity people.
+We'd love to know about what you're building with Frontity, so please do swing by the [forum](https://community.frontity.org/) and tell us about your projects.
-* **🐞  Contribute:** we use [GitHub](https://github.com/frontity/frontity) for bugs and pull requests.
-See our [Contributing](../contributing/) section to find out how you can help develop Frontity, or improve this documentation.
+* **🐞  Contribute:** Frontity uses [GitHub](https://github.com/frontity/frontity) for bugs and pull requests.
+Check out the [Contributing](../contributing/) section to find out how you can help develop Frontity, or improve this documentation.
 * **🗣  Social media**: interact with other Frontity users.
-Reach out to us on [Twitter](https://twitter.com/frontity).
+Reach out to the Frontity team on [Twitter](https://twitter.com/frontity).
 Mention us in your tweets about Frontity and what you're building by using **`@frontity`**.
 * 💌  **Newsletter:** do you want to receive the latest news about Frontity and find out as soon as there's an update to the framework?
 Subscribe to our [newsletter](https://frontity.org/#newsletter).

 ### Get involved